singhal/SqCL/README.md

 - check SNP calling filters?
 	- `https://www.broadinstitute.org/gatk/guide/article?id=3225`
 	- `https://www.broadinstitute.org/gatk/guide/article?id=6925`
-- figure out why HaplotypeCaller is not working as well as UnifiedGenotyper
 - check mito DNA first both for misidentification & for contamination
 - use kmer alignment-free methods to calculate distances to look for possible contaminants or misidentification (`MASH` or `kWIP`)
 - add more plotting to summarize SNP quality